 In the current study, I concentrate on how cognitive household labor might impact interest in a range of political issues.
 Like cognitive household labor, political interest is a mental state.
-If the mental load affects individuals' engagement with political life, I would expect to observe it first in feelings about wanting to pay attention to politics, an important first step that sets the stage for further political participation (Verba, Burns & Schlozman 1997).
+If the mental load affects political participation, I expect to observe it first in feelings about wanting to pay attention to politics, an important first step that sets the stage for further political participation (Verba et al., 1997).

-Previous studies find consistent gender gaps in political interest in a range of countries around the world, with women reporting less interest than men (Bennett & Bennett 1989; Burns, Schlozman & Verba 2002; Fraile & Gomez 2017; Fraile & Sánchez-Vítores 2020; Verba, Burns & Schlozman 1997; Wolak 2020).
+Previous studies find consistent gender gaps in political engagement in countries around the world, with women reporting less interest (Burns et al., 2002; Fraile and Gomez, 2017a; Fraile and Sánchez-Vítores, 2020; Verba et al., 1997; Wolak, 2020), lower levels of political knowledge (Carpini and Keeter, 2016; Dolan, 2011; Ferrín et al., 2019; Fraile and Gomez, 2017b), and lower internal political efficacy (Fraile and de Miguel Moyer, 2022; Oser et al., 2023) than men.
 Scholars have long theorized that gender-based inequalities in the division of household labor are part of the explanation: if women spend more time on household tasks, this leaves them with fewer opportunities to engage with politics.
 Yet, the few studies that link household labor to political participation directly report mixed findings.
-Burns, Schlozman, and Verba (1997; 2002) find no link between the percentage of housework done and political activity for men or women in the United States; however, having more leisure time is associated with greater participation for men.
+Burns, Schlozman, and Verba (1997; 2002) find no link between the percentage of housework done and political activity in the United States; however, having more leisure time is associated with greater participation for men.
 Sartori, Tuorto, and Ghigi (2017)'s study of Italy reports a negative link between time spent in domestic work and political activities for women, but not for men.
 Finally, in the study perhaps most closely related to the current investigation, Helgøy and Weeks (2023) take an experimental approach, priming some survey respondents to to think about their own mental loads.
 They find a strong negative effect of mental load priming on intentions to engage in politics and at work among parents in the UK.

-Other studies show that becoming a parent and the presence of young children affect mothers and fathers in different ways - potentially, due to gender differences in unpaid work following the birth of a child.
-Analysis of political engagement in 27 European countries finds that gender differences in political interest are largest among couples with children (Quaranta & Dotti Sani 2018).
-Having a child is associated with less voting frequency for women but not men (Voorpostel & Coffé 2012).
-Even becoming pregnant leads to significant declines in women's levels of political participation, but this is not true for their partners, expectant fathers (Naurin, Stolle & Markstedt 2022).
+Other research shows that becoming a parent and the presence of young children affect mothers and fathers in different ways - potentially, due to gender differences in unpaid work following the birth of a child.
+Analysis of political engagement in 27 European countries finds that gender differences in political interest are largest among couples with children (Quaranta and Dotti Sani, 2018).
+Having a child is associated with less voting frequency for women but not men (Voorpostel and Coffé, 2012).
+Even becoming pregnant leads to significant declines in women's levels of political participation, but this is not true for their partners, expectant fathers (Naurin et al., 2022).
 The dampening effect of parenthood for women is also seen at higher levels of political participation, like running for office.
-For example, mothers with breadwinning responsibility, who despite this still tend to undertake more housework than their partners, are especially unlikely to run for office (Bernhard, Shames & Teele 2021).
+For example, mothers with breadwinning responsibility, who despite this still tend to undertake more housework than their partners, are especially unlikely to run for office (Bernhard et al., 2021).